swchoi3/qss/README.md

 # Explorations
 These assignments are designed to enable engagement and practice with the concepts of applied statistics.

+You may need to `install("renv")` before things work on your own computer (in regards libraries used in the explorations).

 ### Git and github
 Register for a github account and get comfortable with using git.
 [What is git/github][git-tour]?
 If you're having some trouble understanding or using git, read [this **presentation** from a UIUC stat student][coatless-presentation].